WelcomeParty InformationComposDownloadContactSponsers

 Rob is Jarig (Joke demo created as a birthday present for a scener.
 It has become surprisingly popular)

-Note that the above are amoungst the most impressive demos out there!
+Note that the above are just examples!
 Some more typical Aussie demos are below.

 Nullabor Demo Party - A demo party held in Perth.
-Otherwise known as "the other Aussie party" Organised by e64
+A lot of emphasis on animation / game developement.

 Australia xmas compo - An online demo compertition held anually.
-Organised by ript (meet him at Syntax)
+Now replaced with Beach Party

 Coven (1996 - 2001) - A demo party which was held in Adelaide for 5 years running.
 Some great demos here.

-There are many more parties than the above which have occured in Australia, especially in the Amiga/ c64 scene.
+There are many more parties than the above which have occured in Australia, especially in the Amiga/C64 scene but are largely undocumented.
+If you have any floppies containing old demos or other works bring 'em along to Syntax.

 [ Back to Top ]